 • Standing: Standing starts will comply with NASA’s CCR procedures.

-• Flying: Rolling or flying starts will have their own wave/green flag, set by a predetermined method.
+• Flying: Flying starts will have their own wave/green flag, set by a predetermined method.

 Race Group(s): NASA will endeavor to provide the NASA prototype series with its own race group whenever